sirotka/Waveform-Gen/README.md

   * clk - system clock
   * rst - reset signal to clear the phase back to 0
   * ce - clock enable signal (controlled by a switch; if '0', the counter stops)
+  * freq_step - Step size for the counter to change the frequency

   Outputs:
   * phase - current phase (an 8-bit value increasing from 0 to 255)